CommonRoad/commonroad-carla-interface/docs/index.md

                     We demonstrate the functionality of the toolbox by creating CommonRoad maps and scenarios based on other map formats and manually-created map data.}, }

+@InProceedings{Dosovitskiy2017,
+  author    = {Alexey Dosovitskiy and German Ros and Felipe Codevilla and Antonio Lopez and Vladlen Koltun}, booktitle = {Proc. of the 1st Annual Conference on Robot Learning}, title     = {{CARLA}: {An} Open Urban Driving Simulator}, year      = {2017}, pages     = {1--16}, abstract  = {We introduce CARLA, an open-source simulator for autonomous driving research.
+               CARLA has been developed from the ground up to support development, training, and validation of autonomous urban driving systems.
+In addition to open-source code and protocols, CARLA provides open digital assets (urban layouts, buildings, vehicles) that were created for this purpose and can be used freely.
+               The simulation platform supports flexible specification of sensor suites and environmental conditions.
+We use CARLA to study the performance of three approaches to autonomous driving: a classic modular pipeline, an end-to-end model trained via imitation learning, and an end-to-end model trained via reinforcement learning.
+               The approaches are evaluated in controlled scenarios of increasing difficulty, and their performance is examined via metrics provided by CARLA, illustrating the platform’s utility for autonomous driving research.}, }

 ```